 on Globalisation, higher education, instructional technologies

-1. Me and my colleague Per-Anders Forstorp at Linköping University are currently working on the project “Globalized eduscapes: students, learning and mobility in knowledge society” funded by the Swedish Research Council (Vetenskapsrådet) 2010-2013.
+1. Me and my colleague Per-Anders Forstorp at Linköping University conducted project “Globalized eduscapes: students, learning and mobility in knowledge society” funded by the Swedish Research Council (Vetenskapsrådet) 2010-2013.
 We are here investigating transnational scapes and flows of higher education in relation to a critical understanding of “knowledge society”.
-In this project, we introduce the notion of eduscapes as the major analytical concept.
+In this project, we introduced the notion of eduscapes as the major analytical concept.
 Eduscapes are flows but also the places constituting nodes of knowledge centres and peripheries that shift over time but are connected through modern ICTs and different epistemic-, ethnic-, and learning communities.
 We are giving this concept momentum in regard to three types of material; 1.
 The rhetoric of global trading in knowledge society by an example of a prospected branch campus establishment in Pakistan by the Swedish Royal Institute of Technology; and, 2.
 Global spatial practices and social imaginaries of a number of interviewed non-Swedish master- and PhD-students and lecturers within S & T at three Swedish universities (LiU, KTH, LTU); 3.
 International student fairs in the Middle East and South Asia.

 3. "Pedagogy and instructional technologies".
 In this project we investigated different forms of instructional technologies such as learning objects and distance learning both within contemporary forms as well as within a historical perspective.
 This project was funded by the Swedish Research Council (2004-2009).